-Harvest these organic vegetables all year round!
-Enjoy your favorite recipes while reaping the benefits of organic food grown right at home.
-This list of organic vegetables includes a no-fail variety of all the most well-loved produce.
-Plus, below you’ll find helpful tips that are sure to give you the freshest and tastiest vegetables ever!
+Consider this list of vegetables for your home garden.
+Enjoy your favorite recipes while reaping the benefits of organic food grown in your own garden.
+These organic vegetables include a no-fail variety of all the most well-loved produce.
+Plus, below you will find helpful tips that are sure to give you the freshest and tastiest vegetables ever!

 Harvest your wheatgrass and have an endless supply for your daily juices or wheatgrass shots.
 Start by checking the labels of your seeds.
 That way, you know they haven’t been treated with any toxic chemicals from pesticides or fertilizers.